-As a vegan it can be a nightmare finding out what’s safe to eat.
+As a vegan, it can be a nightmare finding out what’s safe to eat.
 These are some foods you probably thought were vegan but aren’t!

-With the food industry always trying to reduce costs it’s becoming increasingly shocking the variety of animal products finding their way into foods you thought were cruelty free.
+With the food industry always trying to reduce costs it’s becoming increasingly shocking the variety of animal products finding their way into foods you thought were cruelty-free.
 Surely fruit and vegetables are safe?
 Fruit juice must be safe?
 Well, I can tell you now, nothing is safe.
 Okay, that’s a slight overstatement but you do need to be vigilant.
 To make things easy for you here are a whole bunch of foods you probably thought were vegan but aren’t.

 “Man, so there are even more things that aren’t vegan!?!?”

 For a long-term, healthy vegan lifestyle it’s much easier if you WANT to be vegan, rather than feel like you should.
 For this reason, if after reading this article you realise many staples of your diet are not vegan, take your time finding the right alternatives rather than cutting out everything straight away.
 There has never been a better time to be vegan, every day there are more and more plant-based options so go slow and find alternatives one by one.

 A Whole Bunch of Foods You Thought Were Vegan But Aren’t

-Foods Labelled as ‘Dairy Free’
+1. Foods Labelled as ‘Dairy-Free’

 Can contain: Animal additives, E-numbers or just plain meat